Rare, but deadly: tackling placental cancer

 The HPV vaccine helps to protect against cancers caused by HPV and is given as one injection.

-Boys and girls are offered the vaccine between 12 and 13 years old, but if they miss it for any reason, they can still get it for free on the NHS until their 25th birthday if:
+Boys and girls are offered the vaccine between 12 and 13 years old (Year 8 at school), but if they miss it for any reason, they can still get it for free on the NHS until their 25th birthday if:

-The NHS website also has lots of information about the vaccine.
+The NHS website also has lots of information about the HPV vaccine.

 If your smear test found signs of abnormal cells or if you spoke to your GP about possible symptoms, you’ll have some tests.